MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 ---
 # Offline and network connectivity support in Progressive Web Apps

 For many years, organizations were reluctant to invest heavily in web-based software over native software, because web applications depended on stable network connections.
-Today, the web platform offers robust options that enable users to continue working even if the network connection becomes unstable or goes offline.
+The Progressive Web Apps (PWA) platform offers robust options that enable users to continue working even if the network connection becomes unstable or goes offline.

 <!-- ====================================================================== -->
-## Use caching to improve the performance of PWAs
+## Use caching to improve PWA performance

 With the introduction of [Service Workers][MDNServiceWorker], the web platform added the `Cache` API to provide access to managed cached resources.
 This Promise-based API allows developers to store and retrieve many web resources—HTML, CSS, JavaScript, images, JSON, and so on.
 Usually, the Cache API is used within the context of a Service Worker, but it is also available in the main thread on the `window` object.